Everraa/test-automation-task-host/README.md

 # test-automation-task-host
-This repository contains automated tests for web applications using Playwright (typescript).
+This repository contains automated tests using Playwright (typescript).
 Follow the steps below to clone, set up, and execute the tests.

 ## Prerequisites
 Ensure you have the following installed on your machine: